Chapter 13. Lung Cancer

 d.
 Cisplatin and etoposide along with concurrent thoracic radiation therapy

 Answer d is correct.
-For limited stage small-cell lung cancer (SCLC) to maximize survival, one should utilize concurrent thoracic radiation therapy and cisplatin plus etoposide.
+For limited stage SCLC to maximize survival, one should use concurrent thoracic radiation therapy and cisplatin plus etoposide.

 Answer a is incorrect.
-Cisplatin and vinorelbine is a potential adjuvant treatment for squamous NSCLC.
+Cisplatin and vinorelbine is a potential adjuvant treatment for squamous non–small-cell lung cancer (NSCLC).

 Answer b is incorrect.
 Surgery is not recommended for the treatment of SCLC.

 Answer c is incorrect.
-Carboplatin, paclitaxel, and bevacizumab are the regimens used for the treatment of advanced non-squamous NSCLC.
+Carboplatin, paclitaxel, and bevacizumab is a regimen used for the treatment of advanced non-squamous NSCLC.

 Answer d is correct.
 To date, randomized trials of chemopreventive agents (eg, vitamin E, β-carotene, and retinyl palmitate) have not demonstrated a benefit in preventing lung cancer in patients at high risk for developing lung cancer.
 In two randomized clinical trials, β-carotene has been associated with an increased risk of lung cancer and mortality in patients at high risk for developing lung cancer.